Stoolbend/goldecon/README.md

 Current compatibility status: CraftBukkit 1.2.4-R0.1 & Below

-Last tested on: CraftBukkit 1.2.4-R0.1
+Last compiled/tested on: CraftBukkit 1.2.4-R0.1

-Currently in development on: Bukkit 1.2.4-R0.1
+Version currently in development: goldecon+ 1.6.1 - Bugfixes for 1.6

 ## A little intro
 goldecon+ (plus) is a version of boardinggamer's & Kierrow's "goldecon" plugin with